samvbeckmann/CS_2003/README.md

 Labs and Projects for CS 2003.

-*Taken in Spring 2015, with professor Sandip Sen*
+*Taken in Spring 2015, with professor Sandip Sen.*

 Labs
 ----